Mossad assassinations following the Munich massacre: Assassinations of other Israelis and international officials

-Two Israelis suspected of being intelligence agents were shot and killed, as well as an Israeli official in Washington.
-Baruch Cohen, a Mossad agent in Madrid, was killed on January 23, 1973 by a young Palestinian contact.
-Mossad then conducted a side operation to locate and kill Cohen's assassins, and at least three Palestinians involved in planning and carrying out Cohen's killing were assassinated.
+Suspected Israeli intelligence agents were shot and killed, as well as an Israeli official in Washington.
 Vittorio Olivares, an Italian El Al employee suspected by Black September, was shot and killed in Rome in April 1973.
 The Israeli military attaché to the United States, Colonel Yosef Alon, was assassinated on July 1, 1973 in Chevy Chase, Maryland.
-Alon's killer was never officially identified, and the FBI closed its investigation after failing to identify the culprits, but theorized that Black September was behind the assassination.
-Fred Burton, former deputy chief of the counterterrorism division of the U.S. State Department's Diplomatic Security Service and Vice-President of the private intelligence and consulting firm Stratfor, conducted an investigation and concluded that Alon's killer was a Black September operative who was killed by Mossad in 2011.
-Ami Shachori, an agriculture counselor working at the Israeli Embassy in London, was assassinated by Black September on September 19, 1973.
+Alon's killer was never officially identified, and the FBI closed its investigation after failing to identify the culprits, but theorised that Black September was behind the assassination.
+Fred Burton, former deputy chief of the counterterrorism division of the US State Department's Diplomatic Security Service and Vice-President of the private intelligence and consulting firm Stratfor, conducted an investigation and concluded that Alon's killer was a Black September operative who was killed by Mossad in 2011.
+Ami Shachori, an agriculture counsellor working at the Israeli Embassy in London, was assassinated by Black September on September 19, 1973.

 Black September conducted several other attacks only indirectly against Israel, including the seizure of Western diplomats in the Saudi embassy in Khartoum (see: 1973 Khartoum diplomatic assassinations), but the group was officially dissolved by al-Fatah in December 1974.

 Arab reaction

 While the first wave of assassinations from October 1972 to early 1973 caused greater consternation among Palestinian officials, it was the raid on Lebanon – Operation Spring of Youth in April 1973 – that truly shocked the Arab world.
-The audacity of the mission, plus the fact that senior leaders such as Yasser Arafat, Abu Iyad and Ali Hassan Salameh were only yards away from the fighting, contributed to the creation of the belief that Israel was capable of striking anywhere, anytime.
+The audacity of the mission, plus the fact that senior leaders such as Yasser Arafat, Abu Iyad, and Ali Hassan Salameh were only yards away from the fighting, contributed to the creation of the belief that Israel was capable of striking anywhere, anytime.
 It also brought about popular mourning.
 At the funerals for the victims of the raid, half a million people came into the streets of Beirut.
 Nearly six years later, 100,000 people, including Arafat, turned out in the same city to bury Salameh.

 The operation also caused some of the less radical Arab governments to begin putting pressure on Palestinians to stop attacks against Israeli targets and threatened to pull support for the Palestinians if they used their passports during the course of attacks against Israel.
 As a result, some Palestinian militants began to instead use forged Israeli documents.